Stonepeople/Intro_to_R/README.md

   summarise(total_release = sum(totalPollutantQuantityKg)) %>%
   arrange(desc(total_release))
 ```
-This next block takes everything EXCEPT CO2 and does the same kind of grouped analysis:
+This next block takes everything EXCEPT CO2 and does the same kind of grouped analysis.
+Again, if you want to save typing time, copy, paste and edit the code block so it looks like this:

 ```{r}
 NON_CO2_sector_list <- rel %>%